niklasprobul/multi_cohort_microbiome/README.md

 ### Runtime
 The script will try to automatically determine, if it is executed on a machine with sufficient hardware.
 If no sufficient hardware is present, it only repeats the experiment once and only executes the first 2 experiments.
 To disable this, remove the `if_server()` checks.

 Running an experiment on a normal office machine should take around **50 minutes** per repeat.
+Plotting of all figures takes around **10 minutes** per experiment.

 ### Telegram inclusion
 As a convenience feature, the scripts progress bar can sync to a telegram bot.
 To use this feature, follow [this](https://tqdm.github.io/docs/contrib.telegram/) guide from tqdm.